Astralneko/starry-obsidian-notes/FE Lake of Mist/Characters/Huyao.md

 <!-- TBLFM: @>$3=sum(@I..@-1) -->
 <!-- TBLFM: @>$4=sum(@I..@-1) -->
 ### Gameplay notes
-In Lake of Mist, mounted beastfolk must dismount before transforming, which also means they must spend an action after transforming to remount.
+In Lake of Mist, mounted beastfolk must dismount before transforming, which also means they must spend an action after the transformation ends to remount.
 As Huyao is a prepromoted mounted beastfolk unit, this is most apparent with him.